lkolebka/baby-foot-python/README.md

 ## License

-This application is available under the MIT License.
+This application is available under the AGPLv3 License.
 See the [LICENSE](LICENSE) file for more information.